EffGen: Enabling Small Language Models as Capable Autonomous Agents: Pre-Execution Complexity Analysis and Routing

 \subsection{Complexity Score Formulation}

 The complexity analyzer $\mathcal{C}: \mathcal{Q} \rightarrow [0,10]$ computes a weighted combination of five factor functions:

-The weights $\mathbf{w} = (0.15, 0.25, 0.20, 0.20, 0.20)$ were determined through exhaustive grid search optimization on a validation set of 500 manually labeled tasks spanning all benchmark categories.
-We evaluated 125 weight configurations (5 values per weight with constraint $\sum_i w_i = 1$) and selected the configuration that minimizes routing errors while achieving 95\% classification accuracy.
+The weights $\mathbf{w} = (0.15, 0.25, 0.20, 0.20, 0.20)$ were determined through exhaustive grid search optimization on a calibration set of 500 manually labeled tasks spanning all benchmark categories.
+We evaluated 125 weight configurations (5 values per weight with constraint $\sum_i w_i = 1$) and selected the configuration that minimizes routing errors.
+On a disjoint 1{,}000-query held-out validation set (Table~\ref{tab:complexity_validation}) this configuration reaches 95.2\% classification accuracy.
 The requirement count receives highest weight (0.25) as it most reliably indicates subtask multiplicity, while task length receives lowest weight (0.15) as verbosity does not always correlate with complexity.